 Education was also segregated and of differential quality.
-The Japanese were offered a school system identical to the one in Japan; the Marshallese received three years of primary education consisting mostly of Japanese language instruction and ethics classes, with an additional two years for the promising students (Hezel 1995).
+Ethnic Japanese were offered a school system identical to the one in Japan; while the Marshallese received three years of primary education consisting mostly of Japanese language instruction and ethics classes, with an additional two years for the more promising students (Hezel 1995).

 The Japanese administration also attempted to make a number of changes in the Marshallese social and political organization.
-They appointed Marshallese leaders, contrary to the existing political structure, thus weakening the position of the traditional leader (Bryan 1972).
-The Japanese also attempted to change the Marshallese social organization of matrilineality to conform to patrilineality, more like their own system, with little success.
+They appointed non-Irooj Marshallese leaders, which was contrary to the existing political structure, thus weakening the position of the traditional leader (Bryan 1972).
+The Japanese also attempted to change the Marshallese social organization of matrilineality to conform to the Japanese system of patrilineality, more like their own system, with little success.

-In early 1930s, Japan began to construct fortifications on Kwajalein, Jaluit, Wotje, Mili, and Maloelap.
-Marshallese were conscripted to labor on these buildings and were resettled on other atolls (Peattie 1988).
+In early 1930s, Japan began to construct fortifications on Kwajalein, Eniwetak, Jaluit, Wotje, Mili, and Maloelap.
+Marshallese were conscripted to labor on these buildings and were resettled (Peattie 1988).
 World War II started in 1941.
 In 1944, U.S. forces concentrated on gaining supremacy in the Pacific.
-Kwajalein, Majuro, and Enewetak were captured within one month.
+Kwajalein, Majuro, and Eniwetak were captured within one month.
 All of the other atolls except Wotje, Maloelap, Mili, and Jaluit were checked for Japanese in the next two months.
 In those bypassed atolls, the Marshallese escaped or were removed under cover of night and resettled temporarily on Majuro, Arno, or Aur atolls (Smith 1955).
-The U.S. fortified Enewetak and Kwajalein atolls as military bases.
+The U.S. fortified Eniwetak and Kwajalein atolls as military bases.

-After World War II the United States took over trusteeship of the Marshall Islands.
+After World War II, the United States took over trusteeship of the Marshall Islands.
 Beginning with Spoehr's work on village life in Majuro (1949), ethnographers have concentrated on community studies.
 The primary sources are Mason (1947, 1954) whose focus is economic organization; Kiste (1967, 1974) who deals with resettlement issues; and Davenport (1952, 1953) and Chambers (1969, 1972) concentrating on oral traditions.

-1.6 Important Historical Events for Ailuk Atoll
+1.6 Important Historical Events for Mejit Island

 - ~500 BC 2000 BC The first Micronesian navigators arrive in the Marshalls, calling the atolls Aelon Kein Ad (our islands).
 Dates and origins of the settlers are still uncertain.
 Relatively little is known about the prehistory of the people.
 They are thought, like other Pacific Islanders, to have originated in Southeast Asia and to have established themselves on their scattered islands centuries before European voyagers reached this area.
 Early accounts depict Marshallese society as having much in common with other Micronesian Islands, such as the Carolines.
 Chieftainship was strong and material culture, given the paucity of natural resources, was relatively advanced.
-Early Marshallese were regarded as superb canoe builders. - The Treaty of Tordesillas cedes ownership of all of Micronesia to Spain. - Three ships under Alvaro de Saavedra, sent from Mexico to seek news in the Moluccas of the Magellan and Loaisa expeditions are among the Marshalls (Sharp 1960, Levesque 1992a). - On 10 January, the Spanish Lopez de Legazpi expedition sighted Ailuk.
-The westernmost islet (Agulue) was named San Pablo, and Enije was named San Pedro.
-According to the logbooks of Estéban Rodriguez and Pierre Piln, pilots of the San Pedro, no people or villages were seen (Levesque 1992b). - 1767 Ailuk's population is 200 (Krämer & Nevermann 1938). - The Scarborough (Captain John Marshall) and Charlotte (Captain Thomas Gilbert) sight Mili, Arno, Majuro, Aur, Maloelap, Erikub and Wotje Atolls while proceeding to China from Botany Bay.
-The name Marshall Islands is later applied to the group as a whole by Russian hydrographer A. J. Krusenstern (Sharp 1960). - On 30 June, 1788 the British transport ships Scarborough and Charlotte, under the commands of William Marshall and Thomas Gilbert, sighted Ailuk which was thought to be Rongelap (Sharp 1960). - On 1 March, 1817 the Russian brig Rurick and tender Nadesha, commanded by Lt.
-Otto von Kotzebue put in at Ailuk and spends two weeks there (Chamisso 1986).
+Early Marshallese were regarded as superb canoe builders and sailors. - The Treaty of Tordesillas cedes ownership of all of Micronesia to Spain. - Three ships under Alvaro de Saavedra, sent from Mexico to seek news in the Moluccas of the Magellan and Loaisa expeditions, are sent to the area of the Marshalls (Sharp 1960, Levesque 1992). - 9 January, Miguel Lopez de Legaspi visited Mejit.
+Some of the Spaniards, including Urdaneta, went ashore and found residences on the western side.